carterbrwn2/ColdCollectionApp/README.md

 # ColdCollectionApp

-An iOS App for Columbus-based music collective The Cold Collection
+An iOS App for Columbus-based music collective The Cold Collection.

+Programming done in Swift.